ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Pre-processing (UFS_UTILS)
 --------------------------
-When a user runs the SRW Application as described in the Quick Start Guide :numref:`Chapter %s <Quickstart>`, the workflow generation step (:numref:`Step %s <GenerateWorkflow>`) links the input data for the pre-processing utilities from a location on disk to the experiment directory.
+When a user runs the SRW Application as described in the Quick Start Guide :numref:`Chapter %s <Quickstart>`, :numref:`Step %s Generate the Forecast Experiment <GenerateWorkflow>` links the input data for the pre-processing utilities from a location on disk to the experiment directory.
 The pre-processing utilities use many different datasets to create grids and to generate model input datasets from the external model files.
 A detailed description of the input files for the pre-processing utilities can be found `here <https://noaa-emcufs-utils.readthedocs.io/en/ufs-v2.0.0/>`__.

 UFS Weather Model
 -----------------
-The input files for the weather model include both static (fixed) files and grid and date specific files (terrain, initial conditions, boundary conditions, etc).
+The input files for the weather model include both static (fixed) files and grid- and date-specific files (terrain, initial conditions, boundary conditions, etc).
 The static fix files must be staged by the user unless you are running on a Level 1/pre-configured platform, in which case you can link to the existing copy of the data on that machine.
 See :numref:`Section %s <StaticFixFiles>` for more information.
 The static, grid, and date-specific files are linked in the experiment directory by the workflow scripts.
 An extensive description of the input files for the weather model can be found in the `UFS Weather Model User's Guide <https://ufs-weather-model.readthedocs.io/en/ufs-v2.0.0/>`__.
 The namelists and configuration files for the SRW Application are created from templates by the workflow, as described in :numref:`Section %s <WorkflowTemplates>`.

 Unified Post Processor (UPP)